vaarn/vaarn.github.io/bestiary.md

 <tr><td><b>HD</b>: 5</td><td><b>Armour</b>: 14</td></tr>
 <tr><td><b>Morale</b>: 8</td><td><b>Appearing</b>: 1</td></tr>
 <tr><td colspan="2"><b>Attacks</b>: Claws (d8) + Recursive Gaze (Special)</td></tr>
 <tr><td colspan="2"><b>Notes</b>: An incursion from another fevered sphere of reality, a bizarre hypergeometric monster which feeds upon paradox and whose mere regard unwinds the weave and weft of space-time.
 The Fractalisk resembles a lizard from some angles, a blossoming flower from others, and at times can seem no more substantial than a fan of light reflected upon a wall.
-In all aspects, however, the creature is virulently dangerous.<br />&nbsp; Recursive Gaze: Any PC fixed with the Recursive Gaze must repeat the action they took the turn before, with no save allowed.
-This effect is broken if the Fractalisk’s gaze is interrupted, or if the creature dies.<br />&nbsp; Self Similar: Wounding a Fractalisk without the use of hypergeometric weaponry or anti-paradoxical normality gas causes the creature to spit into two identical Fractalisks, which can both target separate PCs with their Recursive Gazes.</td></tr>
+In all aspects, however, the creature is virulently dangerous.<br />&nbsp; <b>Recursive Gaze:</b> Any PC fixed with the Recursive Gaze must repeat the action they took the turn before, with no save allowed.
+This effect is broken if the Fractalisk’s gaze is interrupted, or if the creature dies.<br />&nbsp; <b>Self Similar:</b> Wounding a Fractalisk without the use of hypergeometric weaponry or anti-paradoxical normality gas causes the creature to spit into two identical Fractalisks, which can both target separate PCs with their Recursive Gazes.</td></tr>
 </table>

 ## Gamma Ray